Virtual Vocations

 Disclaimer: Please note that this article in no way provides legal advice or guidance.
 The purpose of the article is to inform readers of employment legislation that may apply to remote workers.

-Due to the demand for telecommuting jobs, employers have adapted their cultures and policies to offer more flexible schedules, remote work arrangements, and employment benefits that help staff balance career and life.
+Think employment laws don’t apply to remote workers?
+Think again.
+Many remote workers are covered under the same federal protections as in-office staff.
+Therefore, both employers and employees need to know their rights and obligations to stay in compliance.
+Due to the demand for remote jobs, employers have adapted their cultures and policies to offer more flexible schedules, remote work arrangements, and employment benefits that help staff balance career and life.
 But despite the maturity of a company’s culture, employers and employees are still subject to federal and state laws that protect the workforce and ensure all parties act justly.

 Additionally, as companies around the world hire workers from various countries, it’s imperative that employers and employees understand the boundaries and applicability of U.S. employment laws.
 For example, employees who work in the U.S. or its territories are generally covered under federal protections regardless if they work for a foreign employer.
 Of course, there are exceptions, and many protections fly out the window when employers hire staff as contractors.